How is the WooCommerce customer data stored in the database

 woocommerce_payment_tokenmeta Stores meta data about payment tokens.

-woocommerce_log General logging table (alternative to file based logging).
+woocommerce_log General logging table (alternative to file-based logging).

-wc_webhooks Stores any webhooks that have been setup on the store.
+wc_webhooks Stores any webhooks that have been set up on the store.

 wc_download_log Logs user downloads of downloadable products.